jamesdolle/ECE_535_Project_Group/README.md

 ## Design Goals and Deliverables:
-• Through the design and development of the data and code provided to us, our goal is to understand and implement different FL techniques – Federated averaging (FedAvg), Tilted Empirical Risk Minimization (TERM), and Agnostic FL
+• Through the design and development of the data and code provided to us, our goal is to understand and implement different FL techniques – Federated averaging (FedAvg) and Agnostic FL
 • Utilize diverse datasets for training and assessment of two FL techniques
 • Examine the enhancement in the variance of accuracy among individual client groups when employing various federated learning techniques.